jjmontesl/cubetl/README.md

 CubETL
 ======

-CubETL is a framework and related tools for data ETL (Extract, Transform and Load), based in Python.
+CubETL is a tool for data ETL (Extract, Transform and Load).

 CubETL provides a mechanism to run data items through a processing pipeline.
 It takes care of initializing only the components used by the process, manages the data flow across